xvenc/bio-project/README.md

 ```

 This stores the model in `models/RepeatedLineTracking_5_5_800.pkl` and also stores the results in `results/RepeatedLineTracking_5_5_800` - by default the proposed matcher is used.
-If you wish to evaluate the same model but by using MiuraMatch, unfortunately you need to uncomment sections where the matcher is defined in the `evaluate.py` file.
-But the you can
+If you wish to evaluate the same model but by using MiuraMatch, you need to uncomment sections where the matcher is defined in the `evaluate.py` file.
+Then you can
-run it on the same model with:
+run it on the previously created model with:

 ```bash
 python evaluate.py -n 5 -b 5 -f models/RepeatedLineTracking_5_5_800.pkl